Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yorkeys Knob - Machans Beach has 25 active public transport stops.
 These are served by buses on four different routes, offering a total of 464 weekly passenger trips.
-The average distance to the nearest stop for residents is 221 meters.
+Residents enjoy good transport accessibility, with an average distance of 221 meters to the nearest stop.

-On average, there are 66 trips per day across all routes, which equates to about 18 weekly trips per stop.
+Service frequency is 66 trips per day across all routes, equating to around 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport